John Van de Kamp 1936-2017 - Pasadena Weekly

 Pasadenan served as Attorney General

-John Van de Kamp, one of Pasadena’s most beloved public servants, has died.
+John Van de Kamp, one of California’s most revered public servants, has died.
 He was 81.

-Van de Kamp was pronounced dead soon after paramedics arrived at his San Rafael Avenue at around 3:30 p.m.
+Van de Kamp, a former state attorney general and Los Angeles County district attorney, was pronounced dead soon after paramedics arrived at his San Rafael Avenue home in Pasadena at around 3:30 p.m.
 Tuesday, said Pasadena Fire Department spokeswoman Lisa Derderian.

 Born in Huntington Hospital, raised in Altadena and Pasadena, educated at John Muir High School, then Dartmouth and later Stanford Law School, Van de Kamp was a mainstay in local and state politics.